Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-celery/README.md

 <img width="816" alt="Screen Shot 2023-04-05 at 8 18 42 pm" src="https://user-images.githubusercontent.com/113441885/230053206-824701b1-c51f-4828-8448-7038e0c8958b.png">

 # Pricing and Costs
-### Without the Program
+## Without the Program
 In both short-term and long-term timeframes, the frequency and severity of extreme weather events will vary under a range of future greenhouse gas emission scenarios (IPCC, 2021), which will affect the frequency of natural hazards, GDP, and household income.
 Based on historical weather-related hazard data, the economic costs without the program were estimated under a low and high emissions scenario, as summarised in Table 3.
-Table 3 – IPCC SSP Emission Scenarios
+*Table 3 – IPCC SSP Emission Scenarios*

 Emission Scenario	RCP and likely SSP
 Low	RCP2.6 (SSP1 – Sustainability1)
 High	RCP4.5 (SSP5 – Fossil-Fuelled Development2)
 1 – Assumes a gradual but persuasive shift towards sustainable development (IPCC, 2021).
 2 – Assumes rapid economic growth and energy-intensive lifestyles, powered by a strong reliance on fossil fuel energy (IPCC, 2021).

 These two scenarios represent the lowest and highest Representative Concentration Pathways (RCPs) considered by IPCC, as provided in the Shared Socioeconomic Pathways (SSPs) scenario data.
 However, it is worth noting that they do not represent the absolute maximum and minimum future emissions.

 2 major cost components were considered:
 -	Loss of income payments depending on the region of residence and severity of the natural hazard(s), and
 -	Cost of involuntary relocation, driven by property damage due to natural hazards.

-Cost of involuntary relocation
+### Cost of involuntary relocation
 A Generalized Linear Model with Gamma distribution and Log link was used to model the severity of property damage due to natural hazards.
 The base values inputted into the frequency projection model were determined through a weighted average of the annual event frequency from 1990, with larger weights assigned to more recent years to reflect up-to-date trends.

 The overall property damage was estimated over a short-term timeframe of 10 years to 2030, and a long-term timeframe to 2100.
 Coastal and drought-related costs were excluded in the projections to reflect recent hazard-related experiences, as the latest occurrences of these events were in 1989 and 1993 respectively.
 This exclusion is immaterial to the overall projection, as they represent less than 3% of total historical costs across all regions.

-Figure 2 – Expected changes to property damage costs compared to current 10-year average.
+*Figure 2 – Expected changes to property damage costs compared to current 10-year average.*

+>***INSERT FIGURE 2 GRAPH****

 Figure 2 shows the expected changes to costs of hazards by 2030 and 2100 respectively, under both low and high-emission scenarios.
 While there are minor decreases in 2030 under both scenarios, by 2100, total costs under both scenarios are expected to increase significantly relative to the current 10-year average.
 Overall, costs related to Flooding, Hurricane and Other hazards are expected to increase materially, with region 2 being the most susceptible to these natural hazards.

-Loss of income
+### Loss of income
 Storslysia’s median household income and population were projected by applying the IPCC’s GDP and worldwide population projections (IPCC, 2021) over current census figures, under low and high emission scenarios.
 Key assumptions were established to estimate the total loss of income costs:
-•	The proportion of individuals whose income is affected equals the proportion of projected property damage within each region.
+* The proportion of individuals whose income is affected equals the proportion of projected property damage within each region.
-•	Affected individuals are eligible to receive an income stream payment of 75% of the median household income in their region of residence for up to 8 weeks.
+* Affected individuals are eligible to receive an income stream payment of 75% of the median household income in their region of residence for up to 8 weeks.

-Figure 3 – Expected loss of income payments under both timeframes and scenarios.
+*Figure 3 – Expected loss of income payments under both timeframes and scenarios.*

+>*** INSERT FIGURE 3 GRAPH***

 Figure 3 displays a similar trend to Figure 2, with loss of income payments increasing significantly in 2100 in both scenarios.
 This is primarily driven by the significant increase in both natural hazard frequency and severity in the future, with no effective mechanisms, such as voluntary relocation, to mitigate the climate risks.

-Overall costs compared to GDP
+### Overall costs compared to GDP

-Table 4 – Total projected costs expressed as a percentage of projected GDP.
+*Table 4 – Total projected costs expressed as a percentage of projected GDP.*

 	Low Emission Scenario	High Emission Scenario
 Year	2030	2100	2030	2100
 Costs (% of GDP)	14.66%	26.17%	15.95%	89.98%

 As observed from Table 4, without the Program’s proposed voluntary schemes, the costs of natural hazards far exceed the target cost of 10% of Storslysia’s GDP.
 Most notably, under the high emission scenario, costs more than double the projected GDP by 2100, driven primarily by the significant increase in property damage costs.

 These estimated figures provide a benchmark for assessing the economic impact of the proposed program, which will be discussed in the following sub-section.

-### With the Program
+## With the Program
 The proposed program consists of both an involuntary scheme and a voluntary scheme, with the involuntary scheme behaving largely the same as described above.
 Table 5 summarises the average annual property damage divided by the total housing units in each region expressed as a proportion.
 From the analysis:

 * Regions 2 and 5 account for more than two-thirds of total proportional property damage.